 Q: What are the key factors to consider when choosing defense counsel for a CFPB investigation?

 There are various key factors to consider when choosing defense counsel for a CFPB investigation.
 However, relevant experience is the most important factor by far.
 In order to avoid unnecessary consequences, you need to make informed decisions based on the advice of senior federal defense lawyers who have experience on both sides of federal consumer fraud investigations.
-At Oberheiden P.C., our career defense attorneys and former DOJ prosecutors bring centuries of combined federal experience to defending clients against CFPB subpoenas and investigations.
+At Oberheiden P.C., our career defense attorneys and former DOJ prosecutors bring their combined federal experience to defending clients against CFPB subpoenas and investigations.

 Speak with a CFPB Defense Lawyer about Your CFPB CID or Investigation

 If your business or institution needs federal defense counsel for a CFPB subpoena or investigation, we encourage you to arrange a complimentary case assessment at Oberheiden P.C.
 To speak with one of our senior federal defense lawyers in confidence, call 888-680-1745 or tell us how we can help online now.